MNRWorld/study.mnr.world/README.md

 ## 📜 Available Scripts

 - `pnpm dev`: Starts the development server.
+- `pnpm prebuild`: Aggregates data from JSON files into a single module.
+This runs automatically before `build`.
 - `pnpm build`: Creates a production build of the app.
 - `pnpm start`: Starts the production server.
 - `pnpm typecheck`: Runs TypeScript to check for type errors.